 You may also elect to participate an Honors FIGs, which involves taking three or four courses together with a core group of students from within the Honors Learning Community.
 Currently, the University Honors Program offers two FIGs: "Life Sciences" and "Being Human."
 If you elect to join a FIG, you will be automatically enrolled in a Crossroads class and two or three other classes that you share with other members of your FIG.

-For more information about the Honors Learning Community and the Honors FIGs, visit the Learning Community website.
+For more information about the Honors Learning Community and the Honors course clusters within the communities, visit the Honors Learning Community website.

 - Honors Student Association

 The Honors Student Association (HSA) is a student-led, chartered student organization that provides social programming, service opportunities and academic support for Honors students.